softlion/WheelPicker-Samples/README.md

 - `EventHandler<WheelChangedEventArgs>` **`SelectedItemIndexChanged`** Triggered when any of the wheel's index has changed
 - `void` **`Spin`**`(int items, int wheelIndex = 0)` items: the number of item to spin

-`SelectedItemsIndex` is a list of integer.
-Each integer represents the selected index inside a wheel.
-In XAML, you can use a space or comma separated string of integers.
+`SelectedItemsIndex` is a list of integers, where each integer represents the selected index within a wheel.
+In XAML, you can use a space- or comma-separated string of integers.

 **WheelDefinition**